zagui440s/personalCP/week-01/day1/cli-git-vs-code.md

 #### Files and Folders

-There are only two types of 'things' as far as a Linux environment is concerned: files and folders.
+There are only two types of 'things' as far as a UNIX environment is concerned: files and folders.

 - A `file` _is_ a _thing_.
 Depending on what kind of _thing_ it is it can be read from or written to or executed.
 - A `folder` (also called a 'directory') can _contain_ 0 or more _things_, i.e. other files or folders.

 As it turns out, these are the only two concepts you need to have a fully functional OS.

-### Linux Commands
+### UNIX Commands

 Many of the commands have difficult to remember acronyms.
 It's a product of history.
 At an earlier point in history computers had extremely limited memory and saving even a few characters was worth it.
 Also, you will be typing these commands _a lot_, so conciseness is appreciated over time, though as a beginner it can be daunting to remember what all these short commands each do.